usuallyleo/portfolio/README.md

 ## About Me

 I have a strong foundation in mechanical engineering with a specialization in medical technologies.
 My passion for software development has led me to explore various fields, including computer vision, VR/AR development, and mobile app development.
-I am proficient in using development environments such as Android Studio and Visual Studio.
+I am proficient in using differend IDEs such as Android Studio, Anaconda and Visual Studio.

 ## Contact